tekumara/notes/vcluster.md

 ## Connecting to the cluster

-Connect to a vcluster, forwarding the vcluster kube api to a random port on localhost, with kube config written to _kubeconfig.yaml_:
+Connect to a vcluster, forwarding the vcluster kube api to a random port on localhost, and update the first `$KUBECONFIG` file whilst running:

 ```
 vcluster connect vcluster-1
 ```

-_kubeconfig.yaml_ will contain a context called `Default.
+When running, `$KUBECONFIG` file will be updated with `cluster`, `context`, and `user` entries for the vcluster, and `current-context` will be set to the vcluster.
+When `vcluster connect` exists, these will be removed and `current-context` will be reverted to its previous value.

-Specify where to write kube config:
+Instead of updating the `$KUBECONFIG` file, write to a custom kube config file, with a custom context:

 ```
-vcluster connect vcluster-1 --kube-config ~/.kube/vcluster.yaml
+vcluster connect vcluster-1 --kube-config ~/.kube/vcluster.yaml --kube-config-context-name vcluster --update-current=false
 ```

 Run command directly against vcluster